Working together to prevent mortgage fraud

 There are also steps you can take to help us protect against mortgage fraud:

-• Ensure the clients details you are entering into our systems are accurate (mobile, email and address) and do not enter your own details.
+Ensure the clients details you enter into our systems are accurate (mobile, email and address) and do not enter your own detials.

 *Fraud costs the UK economy £193 billion a year, equating to more than £6,000 lost per second every day - Experian UK.